 So there I was, in the dining room by the tea stop, setting up a 10 year old pair computer speakers with great sound.
-This is new, to set up a "sound system".
-I usually require a lot of silence, but in this state of depression it's best to focus on external things so as not to get sucked under.
-So I set up this little sound system that will let me attach an MP3 player and hear piano and acoustic guitar music.
+This is new, to set up a “sound system”.
+I usually require a lot of silence, but in this state of depression it’s best to focus on external things so as not to get sucked under.
+So I set up this little sound system that will let me attach an MP3 player and hear the piano and acoustic guitar music cause these tunes clam me like nothing else.
+I had thought that I’d play one of my best Yamaha portable piano, but as fate had something else planned for me, so I had to choose the MP3.
 Just as I relished in my accomplishment, I accidentally knocked over a brass candle holder.
 As I tried to catch it, I knocked over my tea pot which broke into 3 pieces.

 It was surreal.
 It was a slow motion thing where you say with fear in your voice, “Oh, please….. no!!